fenago/spark-scala-examples/lab-guides/Lab_3.md

 8. Conclusion
 -------------

-In this Spark Context article, you have learned what is SparkContext, how to create in Spark 1.x and Spark 2.0, and using with few basic examples.
+In this Spark Context lab, you have learned what is SparkContext, how to create in Spark 1.x and Spark 2.0, and using with few basic examples.